abinit/abinit/doc/tutorial/eph_intro.md

 The EPH driver (blue box) receives in input the total DDB and the DVDB as well as a GS WFK file that is usually produced with a different $\kk$-mesh (in some cases, even with a different number of bands when high-energy empty states are needed).
-These ingredients are then used to compute the EPH matrix elements and the associated physical properties.
+These ingredients are then used to compute e-ph matrix elements and the associated physical properties.
 <!--
 The $\kk$-mesh in the WFK file must be commensurate with the $\qq$-mesh in the DVDB file -->